SitecorePowerShell/Book/README.md

 ![logo](images/logos/logo-45x45.jpg) Sitecore PowerShell Extensions
 =======

 The [Sitecore PowerShell Extensions][1] (SPE) module is one of the best ways to manage and extend Sitecore.
-The module includes a command line (CLI) and scripting environment (ISE) for automating work.
+The module includes a command line (CLI) and scripting environment (ISE) for automating tasks.

 By no means is this book a complete and authoritative guide to all things SPE, but we sure hope to provide you enough to be effective.